connexcs/docs/docs/customer/routing.md

 Sends regular ping to ensure both sides of a call are still up, in case of potential failed ACK.
 Enabled is the recommended setting.

 **SIP Session Timer (SST)**
 When enabled, SST ensures there are no ghost or long-duration calls being billed when one or both sides have hung up.
-A timer is activated when the call starts and refreshes the call every X amount of seconds by sending a RE-INVITE.
-SST is currently the best way to prevent long-duration calls, superceeding SIP Ping Timeout.
+A timer is activated when the call starts and refreshes the call every X number of seconds by sending a RE-INVITE.
+SST is currently the best way to prevent long-duration calls, superseding SIP Ping Timeout.
 Note that any SST less than sixty (60) seconds will be rejected

-Passive SST is enabled by default, Enabled is the recommended setting.
+Passive SST is enabled by default, **Enabled** is the recommended setting.

 |SST Options              | Result                                                                                           |
 |-------------------------|:------------------------------------------------------------------------------------------------:|